felipefpx/json_serializable_example/README.md

 ...
 ```

 Oh, no!
 It also makes sense, because before null safety `null as String` is equals to `null`.
-What could we do to ensure the project to throws an error instead of propagating `null`?
+What could we do to ensure the project throws an error instead of propagating `null`?

-`json_serializable` and `json_annotations` provides some useful key checks that can be used to solve this problem.
-Lets check the [foo_fixed.dart](ns_json_serializable_example/bin/models/foo_fixed.dart):
+`json_serializable` and `json_annotations` provide some useful key checks that can be used to solve this problem.
+Let's check the [foo_fixed.dart](ns_json_serializable_example/bin/models/foo_fixed.dart):

 ```dart
 part 'foo_fixed.g.dart';